SandraMiano/SandraMiano/README.md

-- 👋 Hi, I’m @SandraMiano
+- 👋 Hi, I’m
-- 👀 I’m interested in coding
+- 👀 I’m interested
-- 🌱 I’m currently learning on DIO.me
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on Software Developer LLC.
+- 💞️ I’m looking
-- 📫 How to reach me SandraMiano on github
+- 📫 How to reach

 <!---
 SandraMiano/SandraMiano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.